Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week03.md

 ## Reflection

-This activity helped me understand the difference between packet flow in a LAN and across a WAN.
-Simulation mode made it easier to see how DNS is used before HTTP communication and how packets move through routers and switches.
+- This activity helped me understand more clearly how packet flow works in LAN and WAN networks and how data travels from a source device to a destination.

-I also observed that removing a link did not necessarily stop communication.
-The LAN could use another available connection, while EIGRP provided an alternative WAN route after the Router4–Router2 link was removed.
-Using `tracert` also helped me identify the Layer 3 devices involved in reaching a remote server.
+- By using Simulation mode, I was able to follow the packets step by step instead of only seeing the final result.
+- I observed that DNS communication happens before HTTP communication because the website name first needs to be resolved to an IP address.
+- I was able to see how packets travel through different network devices such as switches and routers before reaching the destination server.
+- By removing the link between Switch0 and Switch1, I learned that the LAN could still use another available path to reach the web server.
+- I also removed the link between Router4 and Router2 and observed how EIGRP selected an alternative route through Router3, allowing the communication to continue.
+- This helped me understand why having alternative paths and dynamic routing is useful when a network link becomes unavailable.
+- Using tracert helped me identify the Layer 3 hops between PC1 and the web server and understand which routers were involved in the path.
+- Finally, comparing the tracert results with Simulation mode helped me understand that tracert mainly shows the Layer 3 hops, while Packet Tracer Simulation provides more detail about how packets move through the network.